Beltus/blog/_pages/sc.md

 classes: wide
 ---

-In this page, you will find a list all the articles related to education such as scholarships and studying techniques and also personal development in life.
-I hope this helps you become the better and achieve your dreams.
+Here is a list all the articles related to personal development and education I hope this helps you become the better and achieve your dreams.
 Have fun reading and don't forget to come back for more...

 <div class="grid__wrapper">